 Another indicator that a guy might be pretending to be straight is a fixation on traditional gender roles.
-He may insist on adhering to stereotypical male roles or expect women to conform to traditional female roles in an effort to emphasize his perceived straightness.
+He may insist on adhering to stereotypical male roles or expect women to conform to traditional female roles to emphasize his perceived straightness.

-For example, he might insist on paying for dinner on a date, refuse to engage in activities considered “feminine,” or hold strong opinions about how women should behave or dress.
+For example, he might insist on paying for dinner on a date, refuse to engage in "feminine" activities, or hold strong opinions about how women should behave or dress.
 By reinforcing these norms, he aims to create a façade of heterosexuality that aligns with societal expectations.

 5) Lack of Emotional Connection with Women

 A further sign that a guy might be pretending to be straight is a lack of genuine emotional connection with women.
 Although he may date or engage in relationships with women, he may struggle to form deep emotional connections, as his true attractions lie elsewhere.

 For instance, he might have difficulty opening up, sharing his feelings, or discussing personal matters with his female partners.
 This lack of emotional intimacy can lead to unfulfilling relationships and a pattern of short-lived, shallow connections.